RobinBalzer/designPatterns/README.md

 # designPatterns
-Every day I'm going to implement a minimal (!) example of one of the classic design patterns in Java.
+I'm going to implement a minimal (!) example of one of the classic design patterns in Java.

 Current favorite:     Builder